Nonmetricity theories and aspects of gauge symmetry

 \subsection{Weyl geometry after all}

-Despite of the phenomenological consistency argument in connection with the SCE, can $W_4$ setup be useful anyway?
+Despite of the phenomenological viability argument in connection with the SCE and of the geometric consistency issue, can $W_4$ setup be useful anyway?
 The answer is: Yes.
 Let us to discuss about possible scenarios where $W_4$ and the associated gravitational theories, can be viable and even desirable alternatives to Riemann-based gravitational laws.